MaasahebbiUstad/Swiggy-_Business_Analysis-/README.md

     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/e5d5912e-61b7-496e-aa05-0eae3e111c45"  height="350" width="800"/>
 </div>

+- The striking alignment of the top 20 restaurants, each boasting an impressive 14,444 delivery ratings, underscores an exceptional level of consistency and excellence in their service quality and customer satisfaction.
+This achievement is a testament to their unwavering commitment to delivering a superior dining experience, as validated by an extensive and discerning customer base.

 <br>
 <div id="header" align="center">
     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/34d78a3d-c44a-42f8-be64-2a9dadbbde82"  height="350" width="800"/>
 </div>

+- Within the gastronomic landscape of Bangalore, 'Creams and Bites' and 'Freshness' stand out as exceptional restaurants, both achieving an impressive average rating of 4.45.
+This stellar performance underscores their dedication to quality and customer satisfaction, solidifying their positions as top-rated dining establishments

+- Following closely is 'Voosh Dakshin,' which boasts a noteworthy rating of 4.42, reaffirming its reputation as a distinguished restaurant in the city.
 <br>
 <div id="header" align="center">
     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/d1990459-864f-429e-bab9-66fdd7ad19ad"  height="350" width="800"/>
 </div>

+- Upon a meticulous examination of cuisine pricing trends, it becomes evident that Continental cuisine stands out as the most premium offering, commanding a notably high price point.
+  Following closely, we find Mughlai cuisine, which also positions itself in the upper echelons of pricing within the culinary spectrum.
+Kerala cuisine and Coastal cuisine share a similar distinction, both offering a premium dining experience.
 <br>
 <div id="header" align="center">
     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/be69365c-c463-4c3e-bfa0-a202cef2503a"  height="350" width="800"/>
 </div>

+-  An in-depth examination of cuisine preferences within Bangalore reveals a notable trend in favor of South Indian cuisine, which emerges as the most popular choice among diners.
+This culinary preference is closely trailed by North Indian cuisine, indicating a diverse gastronomic landscape within the city.
+Additionally, Chinese cuisine, snacks, and beverages hold significant positions in the overall culinary landscape
 <br>
 <div id="header" align="center">
     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/63962bff-9bc4-4c75-ae0c-9387f3afe874"  height="350" width="800"/>
 </div>

+-  Upon a comprehensive analysis of the data, it is noteworthy that Sampangirama Nagar and Azad Nagar emerge as the leading locales, both boasting an impressive average rating of 4.55.
+   Chamrajpet and Highgrounds closely follow suit, exhibiting commendable average ratings of 4.50.

 ## Dashboard:
 <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/ec47bd8b-4940-48cb-92ad-d8fd994d55a6" height="550" width="1100">